Toxic Crusaders: Plot

-Toxic Crusaders cleaned up Toxie's act considerably.
-Toxie was still a grotesque mutant endowed with superhuman powers, but underneath it all, he was a good-hearted, law-abiding citizen of the fictional town of Tromaville, New Jersey (the setting of most of Troma Entertainment's films).
-Another change from the films was that the toxic waste also mutated his mop into a sentient being that would sometimes battle enemies by itself or motion to Toxie ideas on how to solve problems.
-The villains were still polluters, albeit polluters from a different world.
-Hailing from the planet Smogula, Czar Zosta, Dr. Killemoff, and Psycho wreaked ecological havoc with the help of Tromaville's corrupt Mayor Grody.
+Like the source material, Toxie is a grotesque mutant endowed with superhuman powers, but is still a good-hearted and law-abiding citizen of the fictional town of Tromaville, New Jersey; the setting of most of Troma Entertainment's films.
+In a change from the films, the toxic waste mutated his mop into a sentient being that sometimes battles enemies by itself or gives him ideas on how to solve problems.
+The villains include Czar Zosta, Dr. Killemoff, and Psycho, polluters from the planet Smogula who wreak ecological havoc with help from Tromaville's corrupt mayor, Grody.
 Bonehead, a street punk who bullied Melvin, joins them in the first episode.

-Dr. Killemoff and Czar Zosta were cockroach-like extraterrestrials from the planet Smogula, which is a world where pollution is natural as fresh air and water is natural to Earth.
+Dr. Killemoff and Czar Zosta are cockroach-like extraterrestrials from the planet Smogula, a world where pollution is natural as fresh air and water is to Earth.
 Natives of Smogula thrive on pollution and need it to survive.
-For unexplained reasons, Czar Zosta and other Smogulans were able to withstand Earth's atmosphere without problems while Dr. Killemoff wears a breathing apparatus to survive.
-Dr. Killemoff, like most villains, also had a seemingly endless army of foot soldiers called Radiation Rangers.
+For unexplained reasons, Czar Zosta and other Smogulans are able to withstand Earth's atmosphere without problems, while Dr. Killemoff wears a breathing apparatus to survive.
+Dr. Killemoff, like most villains, has a seemingly endless army of foot soldiers called Radiation Rangers.

-Other villains and heroes made their appearances on the show with equally ridiculous origins as the Crusaders.
-Few if any of these characters made more than one appearance.
+Other villains and heroes appeared, with most being one-off characters.